Xiaohan-Qin/Banking-Microservices/helloworldservice/README.md

 ### Created Hello World Service using Spring Boot

+Description:
-Description: This is a Maven project to build a simple REST Service using Spring Boot.
+* This is a simple Greeting REST Service using Spring Boot.